 A visit to the UCF campus by conservative internet personality and gun rights activist Kaitlin Bennett turned into a full-blown student protest event on Thursday morning.

-During an impromptu demonstration, a loud majority of UCF students made it clear that they did not want Bennett on campus, but not for the reasons one might think.
-Students were furious that Bennett was not complying with the school’s strict face-covering policy.
+During an impromptu demonstration, a loud majority of UCF students made it clear they did not want Bennett on campus, but not for her far-right ideology.
+Students were furious to see Bennett not complying with the school’s strict face-covering policy.

 Indeed, Bennett arrived at UCF and stood right outside the John C. Hitt Library for nearly two hours before finally complying with UCF PD directives to put on a mask.